Meaningful Itinerary Planning in 5 Easy Steps

 Step 3: Be Selective with Your Choices

 Let’s talk about the whole “quality over quantity” thing when it comes to your travel plans.
-Honestly, this is where it all starts to really come together.
+Honestly, this is where it all starts to really come together in meaningful itinerary planning.

 The Value of Quality Over Quantity